Cedar Deck

 completed cedar deck

-Once the complete deck was built, I sealed all of the cedar surfaces with PENOFIN Penetrating Oil Finish - Western Red Cedar.
-I found the coverage to be greater than indicated on the gallon-sized can, and ended up taking an extra gallon back to the hardware store.
+When I finished the deck, I sealed all the cedar surfaces with PENOFIN Penetrating Oil Finish - Western Red Cedar.
+I found the coverage to be better than indicated on the gallon-sized can.

 Completed cedar deck